 Air Layering Technique

-If you want to make sure that your Hairy Philodendron cutting has a substantial root system before it’s separated from the mother plant, air layering is the best propagation method.
+If you want to make sure that your Red Bristle Philodendron cutting has a substantial root system before it’s separated from the mother plant, air layering is the best propagation method.
 It’s believed to be a safer option than soil or water propagation.

 To air layer your plant, follow these steps: